moliver28/research-handbook/content/handbook/customer-success/professional-services-engineering/education-services/sysadminhandsonlab2.md

 1. Run `sudo gitlab-ctl status` to verify that `nginx` is up and running again.

-    ```
+    ```text
     run: nginx: (pid 22369) 7s; run: log: (pid 20917) 1852s
     ```

-7. Navigate to GitLab in your web browser.
+1. Navigate to GitLab in your web browser.
 The application should now load properly.

 ### Task B. Change visibility settings